Carlo Cadona

-Carlo Cadona (born 1958 or 1959), better known by his stage name 6025, is an American musician who served as the second guitarist for the American punk rock band Dead Kennedys, from their formation in July 1978 to March 1979.
+Carlo Cadona (born 1958 or 1959), also known by his stage name 6025, is an American musician who served as the second guitarist for the American punk rock band Dead Kennedys, from their formation in July 1978 to March 1979.

 Dead Kennedys (1978–1979)

 Dead Kennedys vocalist Jello Biafra met Cadona, who dubbed himself 6025 from a clothing inspection ticket, at the Mabuhay Gardens, and asked him if he wanted to pose as the band's drummer.
 6025 then told Biafra that he could play guitar, and was invited to the group, subsequently joining in July 1978.
 Although he is sometimes claimed to have been a drummer or singer, frontman Jello Biafra has stated that 6025 was recruited solely as a guitarist.
 The other members joined after answering an ad placed by East Bay Ray.

 Biafra stated, "[A] week before our first gig we got a guitarist who called himself 6025 and he left about six months later".
 He actually parted with the band roughly eight months later, in March 1979.
 According to Biafra, he was the best all-around musician in the band; however, his taste for prog rock and idiosyncratic songwriting alienated him from the rest of the band.
 6025's final live appearance with Dead Kennedys was on March 3, 1979.
 The performance was taped and a few tracks appeared on compilation before being officially released in its entirety 25 years later as Live at the Deaf Club.
+His time with the band was cut short, after him and Biafra supposedly got into a argument about musical differences, which nearly culminated into a fist-fight.